 This is, however, an accepted convention of academic writing.

 That’s why we write: “In sonnet 12, Shakespeare uses…” rather than “*used”!

 Remember, it is also important that you continue to use the same tense throughout your writing and ensure that your use of language is consistent grammatically.
 This means that if you are uncertain about what form of the verb to use you should try to use your common sense based on your knowledge of the language.
 If you get stuck, don’t be afraid to consult a dictionary, grammar text, or website.
 If in doubt, ask you teacher!

 To develop these skills, you’ll need to practise them carefully to make sure that they become a habit.
-If you want to get expert help for your child, book a free trial lesson!
+If you want to get expert help for your child, learn more about our Year 10 English Term Course, and book a free trial lesson!

 As you’ll know, there are different types of verbs in English: those that follow a regular pattern and those that don’t.
 These are called: